mtacker/snowflake-demo/README.md

-# Proposed framework for managed use of Snowflake demonstrating:
+# Platform Prototype for Manged use of Snowflake Demonstrating:
 - RBAC model fully fleshed out using Functional Roles.
 - 5 hypothetical databases to illustrate security across multiple teams (i.e. Functional Roles).
 - Use of Github Actions and the Snowflake CLI for CI/CD - (evented by commits to branches).